Joey Meneses Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.5 K/9 to lead MLB.
+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff leads the league.

-- The Marlins have a 4.23 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins have the 17th-ranked team ERA across all league pitching staffs (4.21).

-- In his last time out on Friday against the Washington Nationals, the lefty threw six innings, allowing three earned runs while surrendering seven hits.
+- The right-hander's most recent time out was on Saturday against the Washington Nationals, when he tossed six innings, surrendering no earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.